Detecting Malicious Intents in Smart Contracts with Pre-trained Programming Language Models: Abstract

 \section{Abstract}

-Malicious developer intents in smart contracts constitute a significant security threat in decentralized applications (DApps), leading to substantial economic losses.
-To address this, \algnameold was previously introduced as a deep learning model for detecting unsafe developer intents.
-It integrates the Universal Sentence Encoder, K-means clustering-based intent highlighting, and a Bidirectional Long Short-Term Memory (BiLSTM) network for multi-label classification, achieving an F1 score of 0.8633.
+Malicious developer intents in smart contracts constitute significant security threats to decentralized applications, leading to substantial economic losses.
+Prior work introduced \algnameold, a deep learning model for detecting unsafe developer intents.
+By combining the Universal Sentence Encoder, a K-means clustering-based intent highlighting mechanism, and a Bidirectional Long Short-Term Memory (BiLSTM) network, the model achieved an F1 score of 0.8633 on an evaluation set of 10,000 real-world smart contracts across ten distinct intent categories.

-In this study, we present an enhanced version of this model, \algname (Smart Contract Intent Neural Network V2).
-The primary enhancement is the integration of a BERT-based pre-trained programming language model, which we domain-adaptively pre-train on a dataset of 16,000 real-world smart contracts using a Masked Language Modeling (MLM) objective. \algname retains the BiLSTM-based multi-label classification network for downstream tasks.
-Experimental results demonstrate that \algname achieves superior overall performance with an accuracy of \textbf{0.9789}, precision of \textbf{0.9090}, recall of \textbf{0.9476}, and an F1 score of \textbf{0.9279}, substantially outperforming its predecessor and other baseline models.
-Notably, \algname also shows significant advantages over large language models (LLMs), achieving a \textbf{65.5\%} relative improvement in F1 score over GPT-4.1 on this specialized task.
+This paper presents \algname (Smart Contract Intent Neural Network Version 2).
+The primary enhancement is the integration of a BERT-based pre-trained programming language model, which we domain-adaptively pre-train on a dataset of 16,000 real-world smart contracts using a Masked Language Modeling objective. \algname retains the BiLSTM-based multi-label classification network for intent detection.
+On the same evaluation set of 10,000 smart contracts, it achieves superior performance with an accuracy of \textbf{0.9789}, precision of \textbf{0.9090}, recall of \textbf{0.9476}, and an F1 score of \textbf{0.9279}, substantially outperforming its predecessor and other baseline models.
+Notably, \algname also delivers a \textbf{65.5\%} relative improvement in F1 score over GPT-4.1 on this specialized task.
 These results establish \algname as a new state-of-the-art model for smart contract intent detection.